Sarkozy convicted by French court in campaign financing case | Law-Order

 - France

-Former French President Nicolas Sarkozy was found guilty Thursday of illegal campaign financing of his unsuccessful 2012 reelection bid.
+French ex-President Nicolas Sarkozy was convicted and sentenced to a year of house arrest Thursday in an illegal campaign financing case during his unsuccessful 2012 reelection bid.

-He is accused of having spent almost twice the maximum legal amount of 22.5 million euros ($27.5 million) on the reelection bid that he lost to Socialist Francois Hollande.
+The court will allow him to serve the sentence at home by wearing an electronic monitoring bracelet.

 Sarkozy, France's president from 2007 to 2012, has vigorously denied wrongdoing.
-He has the possibility to appeal the decision.
+He has the possibility to appeal the decision, which would suspend the sentence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)